Version 1.0 - Last Updated: 25 Oct 2023

 • Approved (fee cap) with an Access and Participation Plan (APP) – automatic designation

-• Approved (fee cap) without (APP) – specific designation by HEFCW
+• Approved (fee cap) without (APP) – specifically designated by the Welsh Ministers

-If the franchisee (deliverer) is not registered with OfS, the courses will need specific designation.
+If the franchisee (deliverer) is not registered with OfS, the Welsh Ministers must have granted specific designation for the courses.

-You must not add courses to CMS before HEFCW has granted designation.
-If HEFCW advises your courses are only designated for continuing students, you must set your course to returning students only when saving to CMS.
+You must not add courses to CMS before the Welsh Ministers have granted specific designation.
+If the Welsh Ministers advise your courses are only specifically designated for continuing students, you must set your course to returning students only when saving to CMS.

-Provider C is registered with OfS as Approved (fee cap) with an Access and Participation Plan.
-Provider C has a genetics course, but would like to run it at another location (Provider D who is OfS registered) to use Provider D’s specialist laboratory.
+Provider C (the franchisor) is registered with OfS as Approved (fee cap) with an Access and Participation Plan.
+Provider C has a genetics course, but would like to run it at another location (Provider D who is the franchisee and is OfS registered) to use Provider D’s specialist laboratory.

 Provider C is the lead provider.
 As it is an Approved (fee cap) provider with an Access and Participation Plan, the genetics course is automatically designated for funding since Provider D is OfS registered.
 Provider C can add the course to CMS and set the location to Provider D.

-Provider E is registered with OfS as an Approved (fee cap) provider and does not have an Access and Participation plan.
-Provider E also has a genetics course and wants to enter a franchise arrangement with Provider D to use their specialist laboratory.
+Provider E (the franchisor) is registered with OfS as an Approved (fee cap) provider and does not have an Access and Participation plan.
+Provider E also has a genetics course and wants to enter a franchise arrangement with Provider D (the franchisee who is OfS registered) to use their specialist laboratory.

-Provider E must apply to HEFCW to have the course specifically designated for support.
-They should not add the course to CMS until HEFCW has given it specific designation.
+Provider E must apply to have the course specifically designated by the Welsh Ministers for support.
+They should not add the course to CMS until the Welsh Ministers has given it specific designation.

 Print this page